-- For a for "Here" voter, place the first check-in label on a white roster page and ask the voter to sign under the label.
+- For "Here" voters, place the first check-in label on a white roster page and ask the voter to sign under the label.
 Use the second label to get the voter the correct ballot. - Ask the for "Here" voter if they would like to vote using a classic paper ballot or use the ICX ballot marking device to complete their ballot.